 Students are expected to uphold and abide by certain standards of conduct that form the basis of the Student Code of Conduct.
 These standards are embodied within a set of core values that include integrity, social justice, respect, community, and responsibility.
 When members of the MSU community fail to exemplify these values, campus conduct proceedings are used to assert and uphold the Student Code of Conduct.
-The Code of Student Conduct is described in detail in the student Consult the Rules of Netiquette for more information regarding how to interact within online environment in this online forum (Encyclopedia Britannica, 2021).
+The Code of Student Conduct is described in detail in the student handbook (Midwestern State University, 2021e).
+Students should also consult the Rules of Netiquette for more information regarding how to interact within online environment in this online forum (Encyclopedia Britannica, 2021).